 - I. Orientation to the internship - II.
-Phase 1; Team member with an emphasis on enhancing assessment and intervention skills. - III.
+Phase 1; Team member with an emphasis on enhancing assessment and intervention skills - III.
 Phase 2: "Capstone" experience": End-of-program field internship where students do work that gets assessed against the summative course outcomes.
 They must demonstrate competency as a team leader. - IV.
-Mandatory patient care contacts and skill revolutions specified within the student competency matrix.
+Mandatory patient care contacts and skill revolutions in the student competency matrix

-METHODS OF PRESENTATION
+METHODS of PRESENTATION

-- Students are awarded temporary ALS privileges and perform under the direct supervision of an approved preceptor until all objectives are achieved, extension boundaries are met, and/or the student is released from the program. - Each internship phase has specific objectives, outcomes, and forms on which to document the learning experience.
+- Students are awarded temporary ALS privileges and perform under the direct supervision of an approved preceptor until all objectives are achieved, extension limits are met, and/or they are released from the program. - Each internship phase has specific objectives, outcomes, and forms on which to document the learning experience.
 A complete description is found in the NCH Paramedic Student Handbook. - Students use independent inquiry to research pathophysiology and drug profiles for patient contacts.